adokter/vol2bird/INSTALL.MacOSX.md

 # we need to point to the location of the hdf5 headers and binaries
 # find out where the headers live on your system with
 mdfind -name hdf5.h
-# for OSX 10.10.5 the location is /opt/local/include/
+# for OSX 10.10.5 using Macports the location is /opt/local/include/
 #
 # and the same for the binaries:
 mdfind -name libhdf5.a  (static)